Dates for your diary.

 Useful Information about Our Curriculum

 Child initiated learning takes place Outdoors throughout the year, regardless of weather, so please ensure that your child is suitably dressed for the ever changing British weather.
-Please could you bring in a pair of wellies for your child in a named bag so that they can be left on their peg should they need them for outdoors.

 Water is provided at snack time and is freely available throughout the day.
 Children can bring a labelled water bottle but we remind you that we are only allowed plain water because we are a ‘Healthy School’.